April 04, 2024

 Do I want to identify problems or validate my ideas?
 Will I gain more insight from collecting quantitative data in a large-scale survey or will qualitative interviews of my focus group help me more quickly?
 In addition to selecting the right research method and the analytical skills needed to evaluate the data, empathy is also essential.
 Because the strengths and weaknesses of a user experience must not only be seen, but also correctly interpreted.

-Image showing an illustration of a brain and a heart, connected via an electric cable being plugged in.
-Surrounding the two objects there are words placed that describe the different skills the UX-Researcher should have, e.g. statistics, intuition, logic, empathy, social skills as well as analytic thinking and communication
+Illustration of a brain and a heart, connected via an electric cable being plugged in.
+Surrounding words describe the different UX-Researcher skills, e.g. statistics, intuition, logic, empathy, social skills as well as analytic thinking and communication.

 UX research therefore means putting yourself in the shoes of the users and linking your own goals with theirs.
 Analyzing statistical data and communicating with people.
 These are not only the users of the product.
 They are also our own team, project partners, our customers and other business stakeholders.
 This combination of logical thinking and intuitive action, analytical skills and empathetic exchange is what makes this discipline so special.